Flow-matic/Tic-Tac-Toe/README.md

    * The above steps should be taking throughout your projects each time your adding new content or changing codes ect.

-  *  Code was written on Visual Studio code before uploading the files and folders to Gitpod and Github, I like to test and write my code on VS before starting my projects.
+  *  Code was written on Visual Studio code before uploading the files and folders to Gitpod and Github, as I like to test and write my code on VS before starting my projects.

 ---